 How Gantt charts help in managing Agile projects

-Agile project management can be compared with juggling numerous balls when managers and their teams constantly juggling between tasks and projects.
-In this “game”, it is critical to always be on the alert because if you miss a ball, everything can go for a toss.
+Agile project management can be compared with juggling numerous balls when managers and their teams are constantly juggling between tasks and projects.
+In this “game”, it is critical to always be on the alert because, if you miss a ball, everything can go wrong.

 Online Gantt charts are widely used by project managers and other specialists from all walks of life.
 They help to plan, organize and deliver.

-If you want to know in detail how your team can be benefited from Gantt diagrams, then you’ve come to the right place.
+If you want to know in detail how your team can benefit from Gantt diagrams, you’ve come to the right place.

 What is meant by a Gantt chart?
 What should be included in a Gantt chart?
 Is a Gantt chart a project plan?
 When should the chart not be used?
 You probably have some more questions, so let’s not waste time and dive into the subject right now and here, starting with the Gantt chart definition.

 A Gantt chart is a reliable helper of project managers.
 This tool assists them in planning and scheduling projects of all sizes, especially for simplifying complex projects.
 The Gantt Chart represents a timeline where tasks are converted into a horizontal bar diagram, which shows start and end dates, dependencies, deadlines, and schedules.
 It also includes the info about how much of the task is completed per each stage and who is the task owner.

 Gantt Charts are useful to keep tasks on track when you have a large team and many stakeholders.